 The next week, my other child joined in.
 Suddenly I had a routine with my children they looked forward to.
 I would record them singing the bible verse on my iPad and send it to the grandparents.
 Sometimes they would act goofy and put on wigs from our pop-up photo booth.

-I didn’t care; we were now enjoying each others company every night before bed as a family.
+We were now enjoying each others company every night before bed as a family.
 Learning Bible verses was merely a side benefit.

 We continued this routine for five weeks until the blog I was following quit providing the resources.
 I was frantic.
 I emailed the writer and asked for more.
 She replied she didn’t have time to devote to it anymore.